Walt Disney World Monorail System

 Please check out Monorail Yellow's website too!!!

-| Mark IV trains began transit service at the world's #1 tourist destination in 1971.
-When Epcot was added to the WDW resort in 1982, a new loop was added with additional trains.
+Mark IV trains began transit service at the Walt Disney World Resort in 1971.
+When Epcot was added to the resort in 1982, a new loop was added with additional trains.
 By 1989, most of the Mark IV's had traveled around 67,500 miles each year.
 Having accomplished nearly ten million miles of travel with a reliability rate of 99.9% in eighteen-hour-a-day operations, it was time for a new set of trains.
-Bombardier, licensed by the Walt Disney Company, improved the design and debuted 12 new Mark VI trains beginning in 1989.
-Built closer to transit standards, the MVI design has now in the proving stages for actual public transit operations at Las Vegas |
+Bombardier, licensed by the Walt Disney Company, improved the design and debuted 12 new Mark VI trains beginning in 1989. |

 The Mark I built by Alweg